apaquino/graphql-openweathermap-server/README.md

 Also, I will add descriptions to the fields and types so graphiql can automatically document it.

-The graphiql site is available and I created a sample app using graphql and redux.

 Before you view the app, run the following command

 ```